niklasknoell/Microsat-gps-sim/README.md

 ## Parse binary format

 Having the output files from the Binary it is saved as hex per line.
 Therefore, it is required to translate from hex to decimal and separate per component (which is explained in https://www.skytraq.com.tw/homesite/AN0037.pdf) which is executed in binary_parsing.py.
 After such action is taken another translation is done where the units of the data points are standardized and outputs only the desired components of the data points useful for the analysis.
 As specified in the NMEA parsing all the different actions are taken separately for easier error detection by the evaluation of the interim outputs.

+## Facilitation from parsed data to usable units and desired structure of data, both Binary and NMEA

 ## Write analysis program to compare trajectory input and gnss receiver output, i.e. quantify error of the GNSS receiver with respect to the benchmark trajectory